-- reduce the risk of including substances with potential medical use, or with no or low risk of abuse, in Schedule I. - eliminate a benefit of class-wide scheduling-reduced incentives for illegal drug manufacturers to make new and existing fentanyl-related substances to circumvent the law-according to federal law enforcement officials.
+- eliminate a benefit of class-wide scheduling-reduced incentives for illegal drug manufacturers to make new and existing fentanyl-related substances to circumvent the law-according to federal law enforcement officials. - result in inconsistent case outcomes for prosecutions of fentanylrelated substance offenses under the Federal Analogue Act where the same substance is determined to be an analogue in one case but not another, according to federal law enforcement officials.

 Schedule as a class without modifications.
-The temporary scheduling order in effect until May 6, 2021, could be made permanent through legislative scheduling.31 Scheduling fentanyl-related substances as a class without modifications could have the following effects, as discussed.
+The temporary scheduling order in effect until May 6, 2021, could be made permanent through legislative scheduling.
+Scheduling fentanyl-related substances as a class without modifications could have the following effects, as discussed.